BenGeoSim/ObsidianExorcist/Readme.md

 **Steps to Run the Script**

+This is launched from commandline so:
-Navigate to the project directory: Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux) and navigate to the folder where your script is located.
-You can then launch the application from there.
+1) Navigate to the project directory: Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux) and navigate to the folder where your script is located.
+2) You can then launch the application from there.

 #### Windows:
 ```